syedsaboorhashmi/syedsaboorhashmi/README.md

-# 👋 Hi there, I'm Syed Saboor Hashmi
+# 👋 Hello there, I'm Syed Saboor Hashmi

 🎯 **Aspiring Data Analyst**
 Turning curiosity into insights, and data into decisions.